morrowind-modding/tes3cs-manual/content/actors/character/npc.md

 _Skills:_ Value of each skill defined in its own field.
 Defaults defined by class and level.

-_Dialogue:_ Opens the dialogue window filtered for this NPC.
+_[[actors/dialogue/index|Dialogue]]:_ Opens the dialogue window filtered for this NPC.

-_Animation:_ Opens animation Window for this NPC’s animation file.
+_[[actors/animation/index|Animation]]:_ Opens animation Window for this NPC’s animation file.

 _[[actors/ai/index|AI]]:_ Opens AI window for this NPC.

 _Head \& Hair:_ Simply chose the available head and hair objects for this NPC.
-Only heads and hairs that have been defined under body parts for the NPC’s race and sex will be available.
+Only heads and hairs that have been defined under [[character-body-layout|body parts]] for the NPC’s race and sex will be available.

-_Inventory / Spell List:_ A list of any objects the NPC is carrying along with any spells he has available.
+_Inventory / Spell List:_ A list of any objects the NPC is carrying along with any [[magic|spells]] he has available.
 Items of a negative value are [[objects/reference-data/infinite-inventory-items|infinite]].
 Spells may include diseases, abilities, etc.

 _Blocked:_ If checked, the specific object becomes read-only.